 Creating a piece of work entails the entire process of

 - Selecting suitable colour, texture and material of the yarn

 - Creating the unique design based on the customer

-As such, some part of the process might require more work than the request of another customer and cost more (e.g. sourcing for a particular type of yarn).
-All of my work is 100% created by myself only, and its distinct character is only made possible by my years of experience.
+Some parts of the process might require more work than the request of another customer and cost more (e.g. sourcing for a particular type of yarn).
+All of my work is created by myself only, and its distinct character is only made possible by my years of experience.
 Also, I am very particular about quality and will do my best to uphold that in my products.

 Q: What happens if my product gets dirty or spoils?

-A: While I have taken care to choose higher quality yarn, constant use of the product might result in furring of the surface, colour change etc. I cannot prevent that- which happens to all textile products in time- but if something breaks or falls out, I can definitely repair it for you (Since 2017, I have included a lifetime warranty card with only customization orders, which covers spoilage due to the unlikely negligence on my part).
+A: While I have taken care to choose higher quality yarn, I cannot prevent changes which happen to all textile products in time- but if something breaks or falls out, I can definitely repair it for you (since 2017, I have included a lifetime warranty card with only customization orders, which covers spoilage due to the unlikely negligence on my part).